Whether you’re looking to brush or use spray paint, here are three of the best options for painting your tractor.

 3 Best Tractor Paints

-Rust-Oleum Specialty Farm Equipment Brush On Paint
+Top Pick: Rust-Oleum Specialty Brush On Paint

 Available in six colors, its reputation as the best tractor paint is down to two things: its ability to stop rust longer than any other paint, and its high gloss finish that won’t fade, making machinery look as good as new again.

-Its quick drying formula (2-4 hours), highly preventive coating against the elements and chipping, and easy to brush on application doesn’t hurt either.
+Its quick-drying formula (2-4 hours), highly preventive coating against the elements and chipping, and easy to brush on application doesn’t hurt either.

-Some paints require the use of a hardener for best results, but this isn’t necessary for this Rust-Oleum paint either.
+Some paints require the use of a hardener for best results, but this isn’t necessary for this Rust-Oleum paint either

-Valspar Tractor and Implement Pain
+Runner-Up: Valspar Tractor and Implement Paint

 The paint is thick enough to provide enough coverage, goes on smoothly, will not run or sag, or fade easily.
 One word of advice is to use the Valspar Enamel Hardener in combination with the paint for best results.